American-Samoa - The 'other' Samoa

 Plane without door to cockpitSmall plane is used from Fagali to PagoPlane arrives in American-Samoa

-In total only there were about 9 people in the plane, whereas at the check-in have been waiting several dozen people.
+In total, there were only about 9 people on the plane, whereas several dozen people were waiting at the check-in.
 Strange.

-Its a 30 minutes flight but totally confusing: Departure was this early Saturday morning.
-As American-Samoa is 24 behind in time, I arrived in American-Samoa on Friday morning but came back to Samoa on Saturday afternoon.
+It's a 30-minute flight but totally confusing: Departure was early Saturday morning.
+As American-Samoa is 24 hours behind in time, I arrived in American-Samoa on Friday morning but came back to Samoa on Saturday afternoon.

 Great view from the airport over American-Samoa

-Arriving in Pago, the capital city of American-Samoa, I immediately asked around in the airport for rental cars.
-Unfortunately, they were a) all sold out or b) way too expensive.
+Arriving in Pago, the capital city of American-Samoa, I immediately asked around the airport for rental cars.
+Unfortunately, they were either all sold out or way too expensive.
 And I didn't want a huge US 4WD pickup truck just to cruise around American-Samoa.

-One desk luckily helped me organizing a scooter.
-They called a number from an advertisement from "Rocketeer Motors" and 10 minutes later a staff from McDonald's showed up at the airport, wearing McDonald's clothes and introduced himself as the scooter owner.
+One desk luckily helped me organize a scooter.
+They called a number from an advertisement for "Rocketeer Motors," and 10 minutes later, a staff member from McDonald's showed up at the airport, wearing McDonald's clothes, and introduced himself as the scooter owner.

 Hey, how r ya?
 You look for renting a scooter?
 The rental station is next the McDonald's.
 I can take you there, I'm just little bit in a hurry...